 In the case of smartphones gifted from abroad, you will have to pay a nominal fee to register them into the system.
-However, the exact policy regarding this is still in the works.
-So the nitty-gritty details will go public in the coming days.
+However, the exact amount is unknown as of yet.

 Furthermore, the Mobile Device Management System will also let you track your device in case of loss/theft.
 All in all, the introduction of MDMS is exciting news for the Nepalese smartphone market.
 Not just the distributors, it will also be fruitful to the end customers.

 Why IMEI registration in Nepal?